naoshibaikyu/superbuddn/epilogues/incorrect6.md

 %

+Eris: (wiping tears from her eyes) If you love someone, set them free.
+If they come back, it’s meant to be…

+Rhea: I’m literally just going to the store.

+%

 Kranion Angry: (very grumpy, gets into his Skull Mobile vehicle, starts the engine and flies off)

 Kranion Angry: HEY!
 WHERE DID THAT MOUNTAIN COME FR-(crashes into the mountain instantly exploding)